tarantool/tarantool-internals/source/allocators.md

 ## Small

 On the top of **allocators**, listed above, we have one more -- the one actually used to allocate tuples.
-Basically, here we are trying to find suitable **mempool** to perform [mempool_alloc](#mempool_alloc) on it.
+Basically, here we are trying to find a suitable **mempool** to perform [mempool_alloc](#mempool_alloc) on it.
 Small system introduces **stepped** and **factored** pools to fit different **allocation** sizes.
 There is an array of **stepped** pools,